bjucps/cps110-thinkcspy/_sources/NestedData/NestedIteration.rst

    :autograde: unittest
    :practice: T

    **2.** Below, we have provided a list of lists that contain information about people.
-Write code to create a new list that contains every person's last name, and save that list as ``last_names``.
+Write code to create a new list named ``last_names`` that contains every person's last name.

    ~~~~